gohugoio/hugoDocs/content/en/getting-started/glossary.md

 ### resource

 Any file consumed by the build process to augment or generate content, structure, behavior, or presentation.
-For example: images, videos, content snippets, CSS, Sass/SCSS, JavaScript, and data.
+For example: images, videos, content snippets, CSS, Sass, JavaScript, and data.

 Hugo supports three types of resources: page resources (located in a [page bundle](/getting-started/glossary/#page-bundle)), global resources (located in the assets directory), and remote resources (typically accessed via HTTPS).